olle/contessa/docs/ideas.md

 Security
 --------

-By nature of the solution, a media content service/server, it may not be trivial to apply more fine grained authorization structures (ACL).
+Due to the nature of the solution, a media content service/server, it may not be trivial to apply more fine grained authorization structures (ACL).
 Also, the broader goal of providing easy access to media content assets, will rather benefit from a tuned-down approach: authenticated users may access any assets they have knowledge about.

 In this sense, the business model of Contessa, also implements a type of security.
 Each media content asset is only accessible by it's identifier.
 These